LoopKit/loopdocs/docs/browser/phone-install.md

 ## Automatic Update, Build, Install

-The instructions on the [Configure to Use Browser](intro-summary.md) pages will automatically take the following actions for released versions 3.4.0 and later:
+The instructions on the [Configure to Use Browser](intro-summary.md){: target="_blank" } pages will automatically take the following actions for released versions 3.4.0 and later:

-* Update the version of your&nbsp;<span translate="no">fork</span>&nbsp;within a week of the release
+* Update the version of your&nbsp;<span translate="no">fork</span>&nbsp;within a week of a new release release
     * Automatically create a new build and upload it to *TestFlight*
     * This is only for the `default` branch, typically `main`
 * Build the app at least once a month and upload it to *TestFlight*